 OEET 131.
-Electrical Lineworker Lab I 6 cr.
-(12P)
+Electrical Lineworker Lab I

 Climbing and work on utility poles using ropes and rigging, pole setting and an introduction to transmission and distribution line construction.
 Maintenance and trouble-shooting to include the use of hot sticks.
 Prerequisite: acceptance into the electrical lineworker program.
 Corequisites: OEET 110 and 130.
 Restricted to majors.